MichalZawalski/Haskell-testing/README.md

 For haskell lab assignment testing

 Feel free to ask for edit permission if you want to add your tests.
 Recommended.

+Leave your feedback in issues (test confirmation, etc.)